Mess for Less

 • Red and white or pink and white polka dotted scrapbook paper

-• Minnie Mouse head and bow template (free printable below)
+• Minnie Mouse head and bow template (free printables and worksheets)

 • White glue